Abdriano95/CompAndSystemsSci-UnivesityofBoras/Information Systems and Data - C1ID1A/README.md

 - Additional scientific articles and lecture materials as directed by the instructor.

 ## Additional Information
-The course is part of the System Architecture program with a focus on software development and is evaluated according to the guidelines for course evaluations at the University of Borås.
+The course is part of the Computer and Systems Science, specialisation in Software Development program and is evaluated according to the guidelines for course evaluations at the University of Borås.